 The following are a few options for Independent Learning:

 You can earn SEUs® via various other collaborative learning activities with other Scrum practitioners.
-This category might not include submissions which belong to Category B or C.
+This category might not include submissions that belong to Category B or C.

 The following are a few options for Collaborative Learning:

-Note: You cannot reuse an SEU® if it has been used to submit a prior renewal of certification or CSP® application.
-Also, all of the SEUs® that is being used for renewal should be earned within the past two years.
+Note: You cannot reuse a SEU® if it has been used to submit a prior renewal of certification or CSP® application.
+Also, all of the SEUs® that are being used for renewal should be earned within the past two years.